 Back in the days, we were trying to find a way to quickly develop not only great products but the ones that deliver a lot of value to their users.
 We were invited to visit the folks behind Pivotal Labs who were well known for their product discovery techniques.
 They opened our eyes on the approach known as Inception and gave us first thoughts on how the process should be run.
 We’ve been enhancing the inception concept ever since and these days it’s the first stage of any project we get involved in.

 Product Inception is a powerful tool for validating a product before it’s even launched.
-We love it so much because:
+It’s incredibly useful because:

 - It gets everyone on the same page.
 After only two days of an Inception meeting, development team knows precisely what needs to be built, who the potential users are and what problem we’re going to address.
 They also know how to mitigate the risks and which direction to head in.